jest-community/vscode-jest/README.md

   "testing.openTesting": "neverOpen",
   "jest.outputConfig": "terminal-based"
   ```
-- Choose a test-results-based experience and switch focus to it when test fails.
+- Choose a test-results-based experience and switch focus to it only when test fails.
   ```json
   "testing.openTesting": "neverOpen",
   "jest.outputConfig": {